timmc/johnny/README.md

 some RFCs, careful selection of supporting libraries, a huge number of careful tests, and way more eyeballs.

+Johnny is published with groupId `org.timmc` and artifactId `johnny`.
+The latest version is `0.1.1` and is considered alpha quality.
+The API may change at any time.

 If you're willing to help out, let me know!
 I'm also considering opening up a Bitcoin bug bounty once the library is at the alpha stage, and I would appreciate both deposits and withdrawals at that